A Single Chromatic Handpan

 Over the years, a few builders have tried to create a single chromatic handpan.
 The first that we saw was many years ago by Space drum in France.
 We also spent time experimenting in 2014 with the possibility of chromatic when we built 4 instruments that each had 10 out of 12 chromatic notes.
 Each instrument contained the entire Major, Minor, Mixolydian, Dorian, and Harmonic Minor scales of each center note.
 We considered the experiments complete failures however and cut the 6-8 note bottom shells off before selling the instruments with single scale top notes only.
 The problem that we have found with all of these attempts to build a single chromatic instrument is the resonance of the chamber.
 Even on the best of the experimental instruments that we built, there was still 5% of chromatic dissonance in the resonance of the chamber.
 This was particularly obvious between half steps, which want to often couple or sympathize with each other to some degree.
 With a very muffled instrument, it is perhaps possible.
 With a longer sustaining bright instrument, the resonance of half step notes seems to bleed into each other too much for our standards.

 Beyond trying to build a single chromatic instrument, we are one of very few builders that have explored multiple instrument sets that are chromatic together.
 This was actually the main reason that Mark decided to start building the Saraz in 2011.
-While single scales offer tremendous freedom for emotional and kinetic improve, they are also very tonally limited and very often lead players to eventually wanting more.
+While single scales offer tremendous freedom for emotional and kinetic improve, they are also very tmusically limited and very often lead players to eventually wanting more.
 In our earliest days of prototypes, we built two chromatic sets of three Saraz.
 Together, they were chromatic from G3- D5 while missing only Bb4 as a fundamental although it was present as a harmonic.
-The drums also had a D3 and E3.
+The set also had a D3 and E3 as center notes.

-In 2014, we built a six Saraz set on Rolled Shells that covered C#3 – D5 while only missing Bb4 as a fundamental although it was present in 2 places as a harmonic.
+For the next set, we decided to take it to the next level of complexity and ergonomic possibility.
+We built a six Saraz set on Rolled Shells that covered C#3 – D5 while only missing Bb4 as a fundamental although it was present in 2 places as a harmonic.
 Mark Garner, Maxime Le Royer, and Peter Levitov presented the set at the first HangOut USA with a composition that modulated across numerous keys.
+Handpan enthusiasts present had never seen anything like it done before.
+In the words of Aaron Ximm, “we all witnessed history being made”.
+Perhaps the greatest achievement for us at the time however was to see the delight on Jim Dusin’s as he witnessed his Rolled Shells in action.

-In 2015, we built another 6 Saraz Chromatic set from hammered shells for our first album recording, Reentry, with E.W.
+For our next set, we wanted to return to our roots of hammered shells and slightly expand on our note range in preparation for our first album recording, Reentry, with E.W.
 Harris.
-This set was chromatic from C3- D5 while again missing only Bb4 as a fundamental.
+This 6 Saraz set was chromatic from C3- D5 while again missing only Bb4 as a fundamental.
 The set was imperative to recording a couple of the songs on the album that changed keys with every chord change.
 The last song on the album, Immortality, required 5 instruments to record the handpan parts.

 Unlike our previous sets, we were able to keep our 2017 set and continue using it for various projects.
-It’s current “Captain”, River Guerguerian, has been using it lately with his World Jazz project, Free Planet Radio.
-We are all quite excited to hear what they have been composing and recording.
+It’s current “Captain”, River Guerguerian, has been using it lately with his World Jazz project, Free Planet Radio and featured it on their 2018 album, Stillness.
+As a “meditation” CD, the soundscape compositions take the listener on a jazzy journey across the world of Rhythm and Melody.
+River Guerguerian plays our 2017 Saraz Chromatic set on 5 of the album tracks.

 Chromatic Bass Handpan Drums